Golding Bird: Urology

 Bird studied and categorised the collection of stones at Guy's, concentrating particularly on the crystal structures of the nuclei, since stone formation followed once there was a nucleus on which to form.
 He considered the chemistry of the nuclei to be the most important aspect of stone formation.
 Bird identified many species of stone, classified by the chemistry of the nucleus, but decided that they all fell within two overall groups: organic stones caused by a malfunctioning bodily process, and excessive inorganic salts causing sediment on which the stone could nucleate.
 In 1842, Bird became the first to describe oxaluria, sometimes called Bird's disease, which is sometimes caused by an excess of oxalate of lime in the urine.
 This is the most common type of kidney stone.
-The most common cause of kidney stones is now known to be an excess of calcium in the urine, not oxalate, though Calcium oxalate stones are the most common type, it is the excess of calcium that is the most common cause of their formation.
-Some people do however have an excess of oxalate in their urine and form Calcium oxalate stones because of that; this can be related to diet, hereditary factors or intestinal diseases.
-Today we know the most common type of kidney stones are Calcium oxalate (about 74%), Calcium Phosphate, (about 20%), and uric acid (about 4% overall but more common in obese people and those with gout).
+The most common cause of kidney stones is now known to be an excess of calcium in the urine, not oxalate; though calcium oxalate stones are the most common type, it is the excess of calcium that is the most common cause of their formation.
+Some people do have an excess of oxalate in their urine and form calcium oxalate stones because of that; this can be related to diet, hereditary factors or intestinal diseases.
+Today we know the most common type of kidney stones are calcium oxalate (about 74%), calcium phosphate, (about 20%), and uric acid (about 4% overall but more common in obese people and those with gout).
 In his great work Urinary Deposits, Bird devotes much space to the identification of chemicals in urine by microscopic examination of the appearance of crystals in it.
 He shows how the appearance of crystals of the same chemical can vary greatly under differing conditions, and especially how the appearance changes with disease.
 Urinary Deposits became a standard text on the subject; there were five editions between 1844 and 1857.
 In the fourth edition Bird added a recommendation to wash out the bladder in cases of alkaline urine, after an experiment by Snow showed that stale urine became alkaline when fresh urine was slowly dripped into it.
 Bird knew that alkaline urine encouraged phosphate precipitation and the consequent encrustation and stone formation.
 The last edition of Urinary Deposits was updated after Bird's death by Edmund Lloyd Birkett.